t-test for independent samples

 One-sided and two-sided unpaired t-test

-As explained in the article on hypothesis, there are one-sided and two-sided hypotheses (also called directed and undirected hypotheses).
+As explained in the article on hypothesis, there are one-sided and two-sided hypotheses (also called directional and non-directional hypotheses).
 To accommodate this, there is also a one-sided and two-sided t-test for independent samples.
 By default, the two-sided unpaired t-test is calculated, which is also output in DATAtab.

 To obtain the one-sided t-test for independent samples, the p-value must be divided by two.
 Now it depends on whether the data tend "in the direction" of the hypothesis or not.
 If the hypothesis says that the mean of one group is larger or smaller than the mean of the other group, this must also be seen in the result.
 If this is not the case, 1 minus the halved p-value must be calculated.